nissimsan/doc_generation/README.md

 ## Model Structure

 The `tl-docgen-model.mdj` file defines both the common class model and the individual "profiles" for each document schema.
+A profile is a particular subset of the full model's classes, relationships and attributes required for a particular document schema.
 You will find the model structured accordingly around a common "Model" package and a range of schema-specific packages (Bill Of Lading, Shipping Instructions, etc).
 All classes, enums, attributes, etc must be defined within the common Model.
 The schema packages only define thw following:

 * A _Class_ representing the document schema.
 * An _interface_ which tells the OpenAPI extension which class to export.
 It must have an Interface Realization relationship to its corresponding schema class.